 Q. What documents do I need alongside the petition?

 Along with the I-140 petition, you need to submit all of the supporting documents that go along with proving your extraordinary ability.
 This may include financial documents, letters of recommendation, bank statements, snippets from publications, published articles, or even a job offer if applicable.
-Ultimately, your attorney will know exactly what needs to be submitted along with your I-140.
+Ultimately, your attorney will know exactly what needs to be submitted and your I-140.

 Q. What kind of approach do officers take when evaluating my case?

 The second step involves the officer looking at the submitted evidence to determine whether or not each item satisfies the claimed criteria.
-If the officer feels like the evidence proves that you are in the top percentile of your field according to the qualifications, then your case should be approved.
+If the officer feels the evidence proves that you are in the top percentile of your field according to the qualifications, your case should be approved.

 Q. Can I use premium processing?